FH-Potsdam/connecting-bits/readme.md

 10. The first box moves back, too, and the next visitor can come.

 ## The makers.
 ![group work](images/group-work-.3.jpg)
 We are students from the [University of Applied Sciences of Potsdam](http://fh-potsdam.de) \[aka] @fh-potsdam.
-Our team consists of interface, product, and graphic designers that took part in the course [“Input Output - Introduction to process-oriented design”]( https://fhp.incom.org/workspace/6176) by [Fabian Morón Zirfas]( https://github.com/fabiantheblind).
+Our team consists of interface, product, and graphic designers that took part in the course “Input Output – Introduction to process-oriented design” by [Fabian Morón Zirfas]( https://github.com/fabiantheblind).
 This project was developed during the last third of the course.
 To see the other projects we made, visit [this repository](https://interface.fh-potsdam.de/eingabe-ausgabe/2015-2016/).

 ## The process.